koutyan/Symbol-Node-Updater/README.md

 symbol-bootstrap/1.0.5 linux-x64 node-v14.16.1
 ```

-**If there is an update of symbol-bootstrap in the future, you can easily update the Symbol node by simply executing the command in step 4.**
+**If you want to update the Symbol node in the future, you can do so by simply executing the command in step 4.**

 ## Tips